SofiSit/Ecommerce-React/README.md

-2. Future implementations

-    Responsive

-3. Advantages of using React
+1. Advantages of using React

     React requires less code compared to other development platforms.
     Reusable components: This makes the application more scalable and easier to maintain as errors will occur in the component's own functionality or in its communication with the rest.